-In our counter-recruitment work, the Peace Education programaims to limit the influence of military recruiters on middle and high school kids, to help these kids make well reflected career choices, and to provide information on jobs in peacemaking and non-violent ways to financing college.
-A particular emphasis is placed on bringing awareness of possible dangers of joining the military and false promises made by recruiters.
+The Peace Education programaims to limit the influence of military recruiters on middle and high school kids, to help these kids make well reflected career choices, and to provide information on jobs in peacemaking and non-violent ways to financing college.

 En la Sección 9528 del Acto Para Que Ningún Niño se Quede Atrás del 2001 se requiere que las escuelas provean la información privada de nuestras familias a los reclutadores militares al menos de que “optemos fuera” por escrito.

 (Section 9528 of the No Child Left Behind Act of 2001 requires schools to release our family’s private information to military recruiters unless we “opt out” in writing.)

 All tools designed with the direct education approach, which uses group exercises that emphasize participants' empowerment and taps their wisdom as much as possible, not a boring lecture-based teaching approach.

 For more information about ordering a copy along with the companion DVD, see our publications page (ON SALE for $7.50!).

 In the US, public schools are frequent targets of military advertising, military youth programs, and visits by military recruiters.
 The No Child Left Behind Act guarantees recruiters the right to private contact information for all secondary school students, so that students may also be contacted at home.
 Many school administrators and teachers are unaware of, or turn a blind eye to recruiter abuses of their privileges.